RakshithKothuru/Computer-Architecture/README.md

 ---

-# Important Summary
+# Final Summary

-1. A program is a passive executable file.
+1. A **program** is a passive executable file.

-2. A process is a running instance of a program.
+2. A **process** is a running instance of a program.

-3. The same program can create multiple processes.
+3. The same program can be executed as multiple processes.

 4. A process can contain multiple threads.